 Through this agenda track we seek to raise our collective voice to honour the countless champions of integrity and highlight their determination in the face of danger.
 With a strong gender and vulnerable groups focus, we also seek to strengthen our networks and strategies to further support and protect all the leaders of integrity that fight to defend our social moral compass.

-Strategic lawsuits against public participation (SLAPPs) have proliferated globally, often deployed by those trying to shut down corruption investigations.
+Strategic lawsuits against public participation (SLAPPs) have proliferated globally, often deployed by those trying to shut down investigations into corruption.
 These abusive legal actions can stop stories in their tracks, punish journalists/activists and delay or prevent wrongdoing from coming to light.
-Join us to discuss the progress of regional anti-SLAPP efforts and explore global solutions.
+This workshop will highlight SLAPP cases, as well as profile the work of UK Anti-SLAPP Coalition and the Coalition against SLAPPs in Europe (CASE), which has already resulted in legislative, regulatory and cultural change to address this issue in the UK and Europe.
+Join us for a roundtable discussion on this topic, including on the practical steps needed to create a global response to SLAPPs that will support the fight against corruption.

 Foreign Policy Centre and the UK Anti-SLAPP Coalition